What’s on the menu this holiday season? For me, it’s this vegan chickpea loaf – also known as a vegan “meatloaf”.

 To quickly summarise the process:

 - Add almost all the ingredients to a food processor and process until well combined with some texture remaining.
-Then transfer to a parchment lined bread pan (the same pan you’d use for a classic banana bread).
+Then transfer to a parchment lined bread pan (the same pan you’d use for a banana bread like this spelt chocolate chip banana bread).

 - You have the option to baste the surface of the chickpea loaf with with BBQ sauce – this adds flavor and moisture.
 I use my no-added sugar BBQ sauce from The Plant-Based Cookbook (plug alert!) but you can use your favorite BBQ sauce or even skip it altogether and serve with a vegan gravy (my fav gravy is also in my cookbook.
 I’m shameless!).
 I would suggest avoiding any themed or uniquely flavored BBQ sauces, however.